pyocd/pyOCD/docs/target_support.md

 _Note:_ .pack files are simply zip archives with a different extension.
 To examine the contents of a pack, change the extension to .zip and extract.

+_Note:_ PyOCD can work with expanded packs just like zipped .pack files.
+Pass the path to the root directory of the pack using the `--pack` argument, as above.
+This is very useful for cases such as development or debugging of a pack, or for working with other CMSIS-Pack managers that store packs in decompressed form.